bmarroc/machine-learning/README.md

-## Deep Learning
+## Machine Learning

-This repository contains Jupyter notebooks implementing Deep Learning algorithms to solve different problems.
+This repository contains Jupyter notebooks implementing Machine Learning algorithms to solve different problems.

-These notebooks use Keras (on top of Tensorflow 2.1).
+These notebooks use Python 3.6.9.

 ### Table of contents